FahimHafiz/RoboNeT-Robotics-Network-IoT-Repository/Projects/Main Project/Self Driving GPS tracking car/README.md

 ## **Hardware Components and Justifications**

 ### **1. ESP32 Microcontroller**
-To know more about ESP32 and it's usage, visit this: [ESP32]([02.
+To know more about ESP32 and it's usage, visit this:([02.
 ESP32](https://github.com/FahimHafiz/NetIoT-Network-IoT-Repository/tree/main/02.%20ESP32))
 - **Why ESP32 is chosen for this project?** The ESP32 is chosen due to its built-in **WiFi & Bluetooth**, **dual-core processing**, and **multiple GPIOs** that allow for easy integration with sensors and motor drivers.
 - **Power Consumption:** ~160mA (active mode)